Starting a new business venture is a challenge.

 Nevertheless, I had another Startup Eureka moment (Archimedes would be so proud of me.
 His Eureka moments have become a regular feature on my blog).
 This time the product is replaced by a venture very dear to my heart “Digital Marketing”.

-I have spent last few years experimenting with digital marketing in my Digi Lab situated at a dingy corner of our office. (top secret stuff)
+I have spent the last few years experimenting with digital marketing in my Digi Lab situated at a dingy corner of our office. (top secret stuff)

 My prowess as a Digital Marketing Expert is good enough to help me build a digital marketing bomb and drop it on North Korea to set them straight and bring some social media happiness to the residents of the country.
 (I will keep the bomb idea for some later day.
 As of now “Yay” to our new venture).